(Prepared by Thérèse Lalor and Steven Vale - September 2013 - Updated March 2016)

 The sprint master should also use the pre-sprint period to research the topic.
 The aim is not to become an expert, but to have enough knowledge to be able to create the first inputs for the sprint team.
 It is easier for the team to start with something other than a blank page, even if the final output is something completely different.

-At least three pre-sprint web conferences are essential, both to help the participants to get to know each other, and to cover all the basics about how a sprint works.
+At least two pre-sprint web conferences are essential, both to help the participants to get to know each other, and to cover all the basics about how a sprint works.
 It is helpful if participants outline their backgrounds, ideas and expectations for the sprint, so that some degree of consensus can be reached before they physically meet.

 During the sprint

-Most HLG sprints have been opened or addressed by the head of the host organisation.
+Most HLG-MOS sprints have been opened or addressed by the head of the host organisation.
 Active interest from this level can help to inspire participants.
 Towards the end of each sprint, a presentation is usually given to the staff of the host organisation.
 This serves several purposes, but mainly helps the participants to focus on how to communicate their work, and explain it to people outside the sprint group.

 After any introductory material, the first task of the sprint team is to create a work plan covering the duration of the sprint.
 During the sprint, it is essential to monitor progress against the work plan, and towards the expected outcomes.
 A short plenary session first thing every morning is useful.
 This can review what has been done, and what remains, and to decide on the priorities for that day.
 A useful addition to this session is the idea of “soapbox” presentations.
 These are opportunities for participants to present briefly (i.e. in 2-3 minutes maximum) any issues they think are important.
 “Soapboxes” are often a good opportunity to share ideas from informal discussions the previous evening.